Montana Audubon works at the local, state and national policy levels to protect our natural heritage.

 Earlier in his career, Berrin served as State Education Director in Vermont for the National Audubon Society where he oversaw centers and education programs in addition to leading birding trips to places such as Mexico, Costa Rica, the Galapagos, the Amazon, and Kenya.

 Heather is a familiar face to many at the Montana Audubon Center.
 She served as its first education director from 2008-2014 before moving north to Lavina to help run the family ranch.
-She returned to the Center part-time as a Teacher Naturalist in 2016, and is now our program lead for community programs.
+She returned to the Center part-time in 2015, and is now our coordinator for adult programs.
 Heather earned her Master’s degree in Environmental Education from MSU-Billings, and spent her graduate residency at the Teton Science Schools in Wyoming.
 She is also a certified Montana Master Naturalist.
-Heather firmly believes that nature provides endless beneficial opportunities for the minds and bodies of people of all ages.
+Heather enjoys sharing nature with others and helping them discover the endless wonders that await outdoors.

 Sarah is a native Montana girl with a love for adventure.
 Formerly a classroom teacher, she enjoys the freedom of discovery that environmental education allows.
 As a parent and outdoor educator of over 16 years, Sarah believes that spending time outdoors is vital to children’s development and well-being.
 In 2015, Sarah was honored by the Montana Environmental Education Association (MEEA) as Environmental Educator of the Year.
 She is also a certified Montana Master Naturalist and is passionate about learning outside and enjoying all the world has to offer.